-If you can’t tell already by all the music-related posts on here, I love film scores.
-Over the years I’ve compiled a list of my favorite film composers.
+If you can’t tell already by all the music-related posts on here, I love movie scores.
+Over the years I’ve compiled a list of my favorite composers over the years.
 Some are known by even casual moviegoers while others are more obscure.
-Honorable mentions are below the main list and with the exception of the final three names on the main list, there’s no particular order.
+Honorable mentions are after the main list.
+With the exception of the final three names on the main list, there’s no particular order.
 Enjoy!

 The Main List

 Hans Zimmer– Sometimes Zimmer has moments of greatness (The Lion King), while other times he sounds boring and redundant (Man of Steel).
-At least he figured out his music was becoming more and more generic as he retired from scoring superhero films after Batman V Superman: Dawn of Justice.
-Hans is still very respected and talented, now perhaps being more known as a teacher and mentor than a composer.
+And I can easily say he’s the most polarizing composer I know of.
+Hans is still very respected and talented, now perhaps more as a teacher and mentor than a composer.
 Regardless, it’ll be interesting to see where he goes from here.

 Elliot Goldenthal– Goldenthal has awards and a notable pedigree, much of it from the 1990’s.
 What sets him apart is his highly experimental composing style that stands out to this day.
 Even if you can’t understand what you’re listening to (Alien 3, Batman Forever), you have to respect the guy.

 John Powell– I have to be honest, I didn’t think much of Powell for a long time.
-That is, until I heard How to Train Your Dragon.
+That is until I heard How to Train Your Dragon.
 And that score alone put him on this list.
-He is also known for writing the music to the Jason Bourne saga and How to Train Your Dragon 2.
+He is also known for writing the music to the Jason Bourne saga, How to Train Your Dragon 2 and the upcoming Solo: A Star Wars Story.

 Thomas Newman– He’s proved his versatility for years, scoring James Bond films, spy thrillers, dramas and Pixar films.
 Newman doesn’t have a specific style, save for his similar-sounding scores per franchise.
 He has a proven pedigree and is always a good choice for directors.